BlackRussianTA/platform-game/README.md

-Repositiry for the Javascript UI and DOM team project
+Repository for the Javascript UI and DOM team project